Ask Slashdot: Why Are There No Huge Leaps Forward In CPU/GPU Power?

 Again, mostly because programmers coming out of colleges are poorly trained, and then companies want them to bang out trash and not well optimized code that takes advantage of the hardware.

-Gate tunnelling current (Score:3)
+Gate tunnelling current (Score:3, Informative)

 Moore's law had a great run: ~40 years from early 60s to early 00s.